Broundal/Pytolemaic/README.md

 # Pytolemaic

 ## What is Pytolemaic
-Pytolemaic package aims to help you analyze your models to check their quality.
+Pytolemaic package analyzes your model and dataset and measure their quality.

-The package supports classification/regression models built for tabular datasets (mainly sklearn), but will also support custom made models as long as they implement sklearn's API.
+The package supports classification/regression models built for tabular datasets (e.g. sklearn's regressors/classifiers), but will also support custom made models as long as they implement sklearn's API.

 The package is aimed for personal use and comes with no guarantees.
-I hope you will find it useful and appreciate feedback.
+I hope you will find it useful.
+I will appreciate any feedback you have.

 ## supported features
-The package contains the following functionality:
+The package contains the following functionalities:

-- Sensitivity Analysis: Calculation of feature importance for given model, either via sensitivity to feature value or sensitivity to missing values.
-Additionaly, the feature sensitivity is used to estimate the model's vulnerability in respect to imputation, leakage, and overfit.
+- **Sensitivity Analysis**: Calculation of feature importance for given model, either via sensitivity to feature value or sensitivity to missing values.
+- **Vulnerability report**: based on the feature sensitivity we measure model's vulnerability in respect to imputation, leakage, and # of features.
-- Scoring report: Report given model's score with confidence interval.
+- **Scoring report**: Report model's score on test data with confidence interval.
-- Prediction uncertainty: Provides an uncertainty measure for given model's prediction.
+- **Prediction uncertainty**: Provides an uncertainty measure for given model's prediction.

 ## How to use:
-Examples can be found in /examples.
+Examples on toy dataset can be found in [/examples/toy_examples/](./examples/toy_examples/) Examples on 'real-life' datasets can be found in [/examples/interesting_examples/](./examples/interesting_examples/)

 ## Output examples: